 1946 Actor Tim Curry is born in Cheshire, England.
-He will create memorable Broadway roles including Frank N. Furter in The Rocky Horror Show, Mozart in Amadeus, Dada artist Tristan Tzara in Travesties and King Arthur in Monty Python's Spamalot, as well as appear, usually as the villain, in more than one hundred films and cartoons.
+He creates memorable Broadway roles including Frank N. Furter in The Rocky Horror Show, Mozart in Amadeus, Dada artist Tristan Tzara in Travesties, and King Arthur in Monty Python's Spamalot, and appears, usually as the villain, in more than one hundred films and cartoons.

 1951 Edith Evans, Sybil Thorndike, and Wendy Hiller are residents at a country hotel in N. C. Hunter's Waters of the Moon.
-They won't be checking out till they register 835 performances at London's Haymarket.
+They won't be checking out till they finish a run at London's Haymarket.
 Frith Banbury stages.

-1955 Leonard Bernstein's short opera, Trouble in Tahiti, dance routines by Paul Draper, and a staging of Tennessee Williams' 27 Wagons Full of Cotton are All in One.
+1955 Leonard Bernstein's short opera Trouble in Tahiti, dance routines by Paul Draper, and a staging of Tennessee Williams' 27 Wagons Full of Cotton are All in One.
 Maureen Stapleton and Myron McCormick appear in the Williams play.
-The evening runs six weeks at New York's Playhouse Theatre.
+The evening runs at New York's Playhouse Theatre.

 1972 If only people listened when you say Don't Bother Me, I Can't Cope!
-Micki Grant stars in and supplies the music and lyrics for this musical exploring the trials, and celebrating the pride, of African-American life.
-It will run 1,065 performances at the Edison Theatre in New York.
+Micki Grant stars in and supplies the music and lyrics for the musical exploring the trials, and celebrating the pride, of African-American life.
+It runs 1,065 performances at the Edison Theatre in New York.

 2001 It's ker-ching time for Hitler—and Mel Brooks and all of Broadway.
-Legendary opening night of The Producers at the St. James Theatre, as ticket buyers form lines down 44th Street to see Nathan Lane and Matthew Broderick in the musical adaptation of the 1968 Brooks film.
-The production will win a record-breaking 12 Tony Awards, and run for 2,502 performances.
+It's opening night of The Producers at the St. James Theatre, as ticket buyers form lines down 44th Street to see Nathan Lane and Matthew Broderick in the musical adaptation of the 1968 Brooks film.
+The production wins a record-breaking 12 Tony Awards, and runs for 2,502 performances.

-2011 High, Matthew Lombardo's play about an addict, an enabler and a sponsor—starring Kathleen Turner as a nun who agrees to counsel a tough 19-year-old crystal-meth abuser—opens on Broadway at the Booth Theatre.
-After struggling at the box office through previews, and receiving a slew of negative reviews, the production will close five days later.
+2011 High, Matthew Lombardo's play about an addict, an enabler, and a sponsor—starring Kathleen Turner as a nun who agrees to counsel a tough 19-year-old crystal-meth abuser—opens on Broadway at the Booth Theatre.

 2015 Jeanine Tesori and Lisa Kron's musical adaptation of Alison Bechdel's graphic memoir Fun Home, which parallels Bechdel's coming of age as a lesbian and the suicide of her closeted gay father, opens on Broadway at Circle in the Square.
-Starring Michael Cerveris, Judy Kuhn, Sydney Lucas, Beth Malone and Emily Skeggs, it will win five Tony Awards, including Best Musical.
+Starring Michael Cerveris, Judy Kuhn, Sydney Lucas, Beth Malone, and Emily Skeggs, it wins five Tony Awards, including Best Musical.